Thoko14/proptagon/data/docs/USER_MANUAL.md

 ---

-*This user manual provides comprehensive guidance for using PropBase's Grow module.
+*This user manual provides comprehensive guidance for using Proptagon's Grow module.
 For the most up-to-date information and additional resources, please visit our help center and community forums.*